auth0/docs/articles/mfa/concepts/mfa-factors.md

 ## One-Time passwords

-[One-Time Password (OTP)](/mfa/guides/configure-otp) allows you to register a device - such as Google Authenticator - that will generate a one-time password which changes over time and which can be entered as the second factor to validate a user’s account.
+[One-Time Password (OTP)](/mfa/guides/configure-otp) allows you to use an Authenticator application in your personal device - such as Google Authenticator - that will generate a one-time password which changes over time and which can be entered as the second factor to validate a user’s account.

 ## Email notifications